-Cabot Options Trading Pro Strategies - Cabot Wealth Network
+Cabot Options Trader Pro Strategies

 A long straddle is a good options strategy to pursue if a trader believes that a stock’s price will move significantly, but is unsure of which direction.
 A long straddle is also a good strategy if a trader believes that option volatility is priced below a stock’s potential movement.
 The gain is unlimited to the upside and limited to the downside if the stock were to go to zero.
 The maximum loss is the premium paid.

-For example, the purchase of the XYZ June 40 Straddle would entail buying the XYZ June 40 Call and buying of the XYZ June 40 Put.
+For example, the purchase of the XYZ 40 Straddle would entail buying the XYZ 40 Call and buying the XYZ 40 Put.
 If you paid $4 for this straddle, the most you can lose is the $4 paid.
 Your profits are limited to $36 if the stock went to zero, and unlimited to the upside.

 Options Trading Strategy 11: Long Strangle